Metal Building Frame Guide

 • Typically requires less robust/expensive foundation

-• Easier to assemble - great for DIY projects
+• Easiest to assemble - great for DIY projects

 Cons

-• Harsh weather can damage light-weight tube framing
+• Harsh weather can damage light-weight tube framing, especially near anchor points

-• Lower eave heights and smaller bays required to meet wind loads
+• Lower eave heights and smaller bay spacing required to meet loading requirements

 Rigid iron framed metal buildings are constructed from red iron structural steel.
 Columns and rafters are commonly constructed of I-beam or tapered built up members.
 Their design allows for large, strong buildings to be quickly erected.